aibolem/vexflow-wiki-vexchords/Build-Instructions.md

     $ grunt test

 To run tests in the browser, open `tests/flow.html` in a new browser tab.
+Don't forget the [Visual Regression Tests](https://github.com/0xfe/vexflow/wiki/Visual-Regression-Tests).

 To publish a new version of VexFlow to the NPM repositories: